Tracking Canadian Housing Market Affordability (1999 to 2024)

 Other Trends and Takeaways

-I’ll use this section to highlight a few pieces of data that I found particularly interesting as I poured through the data.
+I’ll use this section to highlight a few pieces of data that I found interesting as I sifted through the data.

 The Most Expensive & Least Expensive Cities in Canada